-2013.
-Tnis is one of THE top falconry books ever written addressing almost every aspect of falconry practices in North America.
-It is the ninth edition that has now become two massive volumes because so much has been written and added to the sport the past several years.
-If you are a rank beginner or have 50 years under your belt you will want, need and cherish the 48 chapters making up 832 pages of collective knowledge.
-The reason is it is not just the writings of one or two authors seeing and experiencing falconry from their narrow point of view but chapters contributed by over two dozen noted authors from around the United States and Canada.
-That said, this is money well-spent and two books you will refer back to for many years to come.
+This is one of the top falconry books ever written, addressing almost every aspect of falconry practices in North America.
+The Ninth Edition has developed into a massive two volume set including what has been written and added to the sport over the past several years.
+If you are a rank beginner or have 50 years under your belt you will want, need, and cherish the 48 chapters making up 832 pages of collective knowledge.
+This is a collaborative work of not just merely one or two authors, but over two dozen noted authors from the United States and Canada have come together to contribute what they have seen, experienced, and learned first-hand regarding the sport of falconry.
+This is a resource worth every penny, as you will refer back to it over and over in the years to come.

 *Front Matter: Acknowledgements, Dedication to Frank Lyman Beebe, Foreword by Jim Enderson, Introduction: So You Want to be a Falconer by Harold Melvin Webster, Jr.;